NAGphormer: A Tokenized Graph Transformer for Node Classification in Large Graphs: The Proposed NAGphormer

 \subsection{Implementation details}

-\textbf{Structural encoding.} Besides the attribute information of nodes, the structural information of nodes is also a crucial feature for graph learning tasks.
-We adopt the eigenvectors of the Laplacian matrix of the graph which have been widely used in spectral clustering~\cite{spc} for capturing the structural information of nodes.
-Specifically, we select the eigenvectors corresponding to the $s$ smallest non-trivial eigenvalues to construct the structure matrix $\mathbf{U} \in \mathbb{R} ^ {n \times s}$~\cite{GT,SAN}.
-Then we combine the original feature matrix $\mathbf{X}$ with the structure matrix $\mathbf{U}$ to preserve both attribute and structural information:
+\textbf{Structural encoding.} Besides the attribute information of nodes, the structural information of nodes is also a crucial feature for graph mining tasks.
+We adopt the eigenvectors of Laplacian matrix of the graph for capturing the structural information of nodes.
+Specifically, we select the eigenvectors corresponding to the $s$ smallest non-trivial eigenvalues to construct the structure matrix $\mathbf{U} \in \mathbb{R} ^ {n \times s}$~\citep{GT,SAN}.
+Then we combine the original feature matrix $\mathbf{X}$ with the structure matrix $\mathbf{U}$ to preserve both the attribute and structural information: